That's Life (Sham 69 album)

-That's Life is the second album by English punk rock band Sham 69, released in November 1978.
+That's Life is the second album by English punk rock band Sham 69, released in 1978.

 That's Life peaked at number 27 on the UK Albums Chart.
 The album includes the singles "Hurry Up Harry" and "Angels with Dirty Faces", which reached numbers 10 and 19 respectively on the UK Singles Chart.
 In 1989, That's Life and the band's debut album Tell Us the Truth were re-released as a double LP.